PatrickStar: Parallel Training of Pre-trained Models via Chunk-based Memory Management: Backgrounds of PTM

 \section{Backgrounds of PTM}

-PTM achieves significantly better performance than directly training a model from scratch.
-PTMs first pre-train models on a large amount of text from unsupervised learning tasks and then fine-tune further on a smaller dataset for downstream supervised NLP tasks.
-The benefit of PTM comes from two aspects.
-Firstly, PTMs provide opportunities to leverage the vast unlabeled text data in unsupervised training, from which we can learn universal language representations.
-Secondly, with the large corpus, we can use DL models with numerous parameters in pre-training while usually overfit on supervised training with small training data.

-PTMs tend to use transformer~\cite{vaswani2017attention} models due to their superior performance and compute efficiency.
-To speed up convergence, adaptive gradient-based optimizer ADAM~\cite{kingma2014adam} are the de facto choice in transformer model training.
-Taking advantage of the tensor-core component on GPUs, PTM training is in a mixed-precision way, which requires that the parameters and gradients of the model use the FP16 format in FWD and BWD and the FP32 format during the parameter updating.
-Before introducing the PTM training process, we list the types of tensors in PTM training first.
-We refer to activations as \textbf{non-model data}, and the others as \textbf{model data}.

-\begin{itemize} \item 1. param fp16: The parameters of the model used in FWD and BWD. \item 2. grads fp16: The gradients of param fp16, generated in BWD. \item 3.
-Optimizer States, OS: State parameters required by ADAM optimizer, including momentum fp32 and variance fp32 and param fp32. \item 4.
-Activations: intermediate output tensors of the operators, also known as feature maps, produced in FWD and BWD. \end{itemize}
+Nowadays, PTMs use transformer~\cite{vaswani2017attention} structures due to their superior performance.
+And to speed up convergence, adaptive gradient-based optimizer ADAM~\cite{kingma2014adam} are the de facto choice in transformer model training.
+Taking advantage of the tensor-core component on GPUs, PTM training is usually conducted in a mixed-precision way, which requires that the parameters and gradients of the model use the half-precision floating-point (fp16) format in {forward propagation (FWD) and backward propagation (BWD)}, and the single-precision floating-point (fp32) format during the parameter updating~\cite{micikevicius2017mixed}.
+We list the types of tensors used in PTM training. \textbf{Param fp16}: the model parameters of fp16 type used in FWD and BWD. \textbf{Grads fp16}: the gradients of param fp16, generated in BWD. \textbf{Optimizer states (OS)}: state parameters required by ADAM optimizer, including momentum fp32 and variance fp32 and param fp32. \textbf{Activations}: intermediate output tensors of the operators, also known as feature maps, produced in FWD and BWD. \textbf{Temporary data}: buffers used during operator computation and memory overhead of the software framework.
+We refer to activations and temporary data as \textbf{non-model data}, and the others as \textbf{model data}.

-The PTM training is viewed as a directed graph.
-As shown in Figure~\ref{fig:background-crop}, the circular nodes represent tensor sets (param fp16, grad fp16, param fp32, momentum fp32, variance fp32), and rectangular nodes represent operator sets, including forward propagation (FWD) and backward propagation (BWD), Parameter Updating, which is implemented as ADAM optimizer in PTM context.
-Edges of the graph represent the data flow, and the weight of the edge is the overall amount of data (in bytes), assuming the model has $M$ parameters.